A billiards-like dynamical system for attacking chess pieces: Open Questions

-There are many ways that the discrete dynamical system for billiards generalizes; we wonder if our model can also be generalized further.
+There are many ways that the discrete dynamical system for billiards generalizes; we wonder if this other model can also be generalized further.
 First, we ask if it is possible to generalize the board $\calB$ to regions that are fruitful in the study of billiards.

-\begin{question} Can our dynamical system be generalized to non-convex regions?
+\begin{question} Can the dynamical system in this article be generalized to non-convex regions?
 To hyperbolic models?
 To a system similar to outer billiards? \end{question}

 We also wonder if we can remove the restriction that there are only two moves.

 \begin{question} Is there a way to make sense of such a dynamical system involving more than two moves? \end{question}

 Could studying such a dynamical system be useful in the study of three-move riders, or riders with more moves?
 One possible way to allow for more moves is to require that the moves be applied in a cyclical fashion.
 When there are only two moves, the trajectory must always lie in the plane spanned by those two vectors.
 If one is able to find a way to involve more than two moves, the dynamical system may be able to generalize to higher dimensions.